kalDima1218/raymarching/README.md

   - ASCII arts
   - Image saving in .png
   - Pre-created base figure classes
-  - You can create your ouw figure (fractales too!)
+  - You can create your own figure (fractales too!)
   - You can create fractales
-  - Automatic selection of the optimal number of threads
+  - Automatic selection of the optimal number of threads (provided in example)

 ### Compiling
 If you have a hypothetical your_program.cpp that #includes and uses raymarching.h, you can build as follows: